Year 2000 problem: Year 2010 problem

 Some systems had problems once the year rolled over to 2010.
 This was dubbed by some in the media as the "Y2K+10" or "Y2.01K" problem.

 The main source of problems was confusion between hexadecimal number encoding and binary-coded decimal encodings of numbers.
 Both hexadecimal and BCD encode the numbers 0–9 as 0x0–0x9.
 BCD encodes the number 10 as 0x10, while hexadecimal encodes the number 10 as 0x0A; 0x10 interpreted as a hexadecimal encoding represents the number 16.

 For example, because the SMS protocol uses BCD for dates, some mobile phone software incorrectly reported dates of SMSes as 2016 instead of 2010.
 Windows Mobile is the first software reported to have been affected by this glitch; in some cases WM6 changes the date of any incoming SMS message sent after 1 January 2010 from the year 2010 to 2016.

 Other systems affected include EFTPOS terminals, and the PlayStation 3 (except the Slim model).

-The most important occurrences of such a glitch were in Germany, where up to 20 million bank cards became unusable, and with Citibank Belgium, whose digipass customer identification chips failed.
+The most important occurrences of such a glitch were in Germany, where up to 20 million bank cards became unusable, and with Citibank Belgium, whose Digipass customer identification chips failed.

 Year 2022 problem

-Known as the Y2K22 bug.
+When the year 2022 began, many systems using 32-bit integers encountered problems, which are now collectively known as the Y2K22 bug.
 The maximum value of a signed 32-bit integer, as used in many computer systems, is 2147483647.
 Systems using an integer to represent a 10 character date-based field, where the leftmost two characters are the 2-digit year, ran into an issue on 1 January 2022 when the leftmost characters needed to be '22', i.e. values from 2200000001 needed to be represented.

-Microsoft's Exchange server was one of the most famous and significant systems affected by the Y22 bug.
+Microsoft Exchange Server was one of the more significant systems affected by the Y2K22 bug.
 The problem caused emails to be stuck on transport queues on Exchange Server 2016 and Exchange Server 2019, reporting the following error:

-“The FIP-FS “Microsoft” Scan Engine failed to load.
-PID: 23092, Error Code: 0x80004005.
-Error Description: Can't convert “2201010001” to long.”